alexzhangs/aws-cfn-vpn/README.md

    or the Node stack?

-Update the stack with a new value of parameter `EipDomain`, switch the value between `vpc` and an empty string ``, this will change the EIP of the EC2 instance.
+Update the stack with a new value of parameter `EipDomain`, switch the the value between `vpc` and an empty string ``, this will change the EIP of the EC2 instance.

 DO NOT operate on the EIP directly, such as allocate a new EIP and associate it, then release the old.
-This will cause an error on locating the original EIP resource when operating on the stack level.
+This will cause an error in locating the original EIP resource when operating on the stack level.